abd-Mohsen/maids.cc-test/README.md

 The app follows a basic design commonly seen in to-do applications, focusing on simplicity and usability:

 - **User Interface**: A clean and straightforward UI design that allows users to focus on task management without distractions.
-- **Navigation**: Simple navigation structure with a home screen for tasks and a login screen.
+- **Navigation**: Simple navigation structure with a home screen for tasks, a login screen, a page to view each task and a drawer to view user info, see information about the app, open a page to manage stored tasks and a button to logout.
 - **State Management**: Provider is used for efficient state management, ensuring that the app remains responsive and performs well.

 ## Challenges Faced